semantic-flow/sflo/documentation/task.2025-11-09-replace-monotonic-vN-with-timestamp.md

 2) Identifier format and generation
    - snapshotTimestamp format: ^\d{17}$ (UTC, pad ms to 3 digits).
-   - Source of truth is server time from sflo-host.
+   - Source of truth is server time from sflo-host, although we could consider an NTP check

 3) Metadata
    - On each snapshot dataset (folder):